 An institution must be accredited by an accrediting commission recognized by the Department of Education in order to participate in the Title IV programs.
 We have institutional accreditation by the Higher Learning Commission, which is an accrediting commission recognized by the Department of Education.
 To remain accredited, we must continuously meet accreditation standards relating to, among other things, performance, governance, institutional integrity, educational quality, faculty, administrative capability, resources, and financial stability.
-We were reaccredited by the Higher Learning Commission in 2007, and the next scheduled comprehensive evaluation will be conducted in 2016-2017.
-While, during the 2007 reaccreditation process, the Higher Learning Commission concluded that we were in compliance with its accreditation standards, it did note certain deficiencies to be addressed by us.
-In February 2009, we filed a monitoring report with the Higher Learning Commission addressing our progress in resolving these deficiencies and, in March 2009, we received notification from the Higher Learning Commission that our report was accepted and that no further reports were required.
-The Higher Learning Commission is currently reviewing our request to offer an Associate of Arts degree.
-If we fail to satisfy any of the Higher Learning Commission's standards, we could lose our accreditation by the Higher Learning Commission, which would cause us to lose our eligibility to participate in the Title IV programs and could cause a significant decline in our total student enrollments and have a material adverse effect on us.
+We were reaccredited by the Higher Learning Commission in 2007 for the maximum term of 10 years.
+While the Higher Learning Commission concluded that we were in compliance with its accreditation standards, it did note certain deficiencies to be addressed by us.
+See Item 1, Business - Regulation - Accreditation.
+In February 2009, we filed a monitoring report with the Higher Learning Commission addressing our progress in resolving these deficiencies.
+If we fail to resolve the Higher Learning Commission's concerns, the Higher Learning Commission could ask for another monitoring report, send a team to confirm progress in addressing the deficiencies, or determine that we are not making adequate progress in addressing the Higher Learning Commission's concerns.
+If we fail to satisfy any of the Higher Learning Commission's standards, or fail to address the deficiencies noted in our last review, we could lose our accreditation by the Higher Learning Commission, which would cause us to lose our eligibility to participate in the Title IV programs and could cause a significant decline in our total student enrollments and have a material adverse effect on us.
 In addition, many of our individual educational programs are also accredited by specialized accrediting commissions or approved by specialized state agencies.
 If we fail to satisfy the standards of any of those specialized accrediting commissions or state agencies, we could lose the specialized accreditation or approval for the affected programs, which could result in materially reduced student enrollments in those programs and have a material adverse effect on us.